 - Best for: A good interest-free period on both balance transfers and purchases.

-- Introductory offers: Interest-free for 20 months on balance transfers and purchases.
+- Introductory offers: Interest-free for up to 15 months on balance transfers and up to 17 months for purchases.

 Pros of Lloyds Bank Platinum 0% Purchase and Balance Transfer credit card